WebAssembly/spec/spectec/test-prose/TEST.md

 Ki
 1. Return 1024.

-packfield_ storagetype val'
+packfield_ storagetype val
 1. If storagetype is valtype, then:
   a.
-Return val'.
+Return val.
 2. Assert: Due to validation, storagetype is packtype.
-3. Assert: Due to validation, val' is some CONST.
+3. Assert: Due to validation, val is some CONST.
-4. Let (numtype_0.CONST i) be val'.
+4. Let (numtype_0.CONST i) be val.
 5. Assert: Due to validation, (numtype_0 = I32).
 6. Return (PACK storagetype $wrap__(32, $psize(storagetype), i)).